SaumyaG1999/Poems-classification/README.md

 ## Installation
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.

+## Project Motivation
+For this project, I was interested in using Stack Overflow's developer data to better understand: